 Skillful cuts that are very deliberate and very intentional, designed to cut as little as possible but enough to get the job done, will go a long way towards not only improving your results boosting your reputation (and your earning potential) as a professional.

 Fitting and Rigging Skills

 Fitting and rigging skills go hand-in-hand with your welding abilities, especially since the second that you slip underwater and start to work on these kinds of projects you’ll usually be a bit of a one-man Swiss Army knife – knocking out whatever needs to be tackled on that particular project since you can’t swarm it with dozens and dozens of divers all at once.

-These skill sets added to your skill stack make you a much more attractive higher, give you a lot more earning potential, and can help you lock up the kinds of career opportunities that might not have available if you didn’t focus on developing the skills early on in your career.
+These skill sets added to your skill stack make you much more attractive higher, give you a lot more earning potential, and can help you lock up the kinds of career opportunities that might not have been available if you didn’t focus on developing the skills early on in your career.

 Inspection and Non-Destructive Testing Skills

-There are plenty of professional inspectors and testers that are underwater certified, but any true professional underwater welder is going to want to have plenty of know-how, plenty of training, and plenty of skill in the area of inspecting and diagnosing the worksite that they are going to be working on.
+There are plenty of professional inspectors and testers that are underwater certified, but any true professional underwater welder is going to want to have plenty of know-how, plenty of training, and plenty of skill in the area of inspecting and diagnosing the worksite they are going to be working on.